Thailand Brain Bee

 The Thailand National Brain Bee competition will assess students’ understanding and application of neuroscience concepts.
 All questions will be in English.
 Students should prepare using three key resources:

-• Opening Round – A computer-based exam featuring multiple choice, true/false, fill-in-the-blank, and short-answer questions based.
+- Preliminary Round – An online computer-based exam featuring multiple choice, true/false, fill-in-the-blank, and short-answer questions based.
 Top scoring competitors (approximately 20) advance to compete in the Semifinal Round.

-• Semifinal Round – An onsite neuroanamtomy exam using models and diagrams.
+- Semifinal Round – An onsite neuroanatomy exam using models and diagrams.
 Top scoring competitors (approximately 10) advance to compete in the Final Round.

 Sample Questions: